Andy MacNae: Political career

 MacNae was elected as a councillor on Rossendale Borough Council in the 2011 election gaining the ward of Greensclough from the Conservatives.
 He lost the ward in the 2015 election by 10 votes before being reelected in the 2016 election for the ward of Hareholme.
 In the 2021 election he won the ward of Stacksteads.
 In the 2023 election he gained the seat of Irwell from the Conservatives.
 As a councillor he held portfolio roles in leisure and regeneration.

 In the 2024 general election MacNae won the parliamentary constituency of Rossendale and Darwen defeating Jake Berry who had held the seat since the 2010 general election.
 He had originally run for selection for the constituency in 2013 but lost out to Will Straw who failed to win the seat at the 2015 general election.
 In the 2017 general election and the 2019 general election the seat had an all-women shortlist to decide on a candidate.

 In Parliament he is a member of the Red Wall Caucus.
 He made his maiden speech in a debate on immigration.
-In 2025 MacNae led a debate on baby loss sharing his own personal story of his daughters death which Wes Streeting, the Secretary of State for Health and Social Care, described as "poignant" and praised MacNae for being "a voice to many fathers and partners who too often feel airbrushed from the conversation and absent from consideration."
+In 2025 MacNae led a debate on baby loss sharing his own personal story of his daughter's death which Wes Streeting, the Secretary of State for Health and Social Care, described as "poignant" and praised MacNae for being "a voice to many fathers and partners who too often feel airbrushed from the conversation and absent from consideration."

 In Parliament he has repeatedly called for the reinstating of a rail link between Rossendale and Manchester and was part of a group of MP's that produced a report calling for wider access to nature rights in England.
 He has also campaigned for changes to private parking to prevent unfair fines and to raise standards in the parking industry.
 He has also repeatedly called for changes to how road works are carried in order to lessen disruption.